Frequently Asked Questions

 Non-Reimbursable Examples

 No, travel expenses for spouses and family are not reimbursable.
+Spouses and family must have a bona fide business purpose when participating in UW business.

 (1) Discretionary funding must be used.
 (The Resource Worktag must state one of the following: "RS100203 Discretionary Gift Resource" OR "RS100376 Other Discretionary Gift Resource")